booboojama/pcjconsulting/README.md

 ## Overview

 English is the new programming language.
-Here are simple examples of prompting ChatGPT to code in python and c++ to do things like demonstrate math concepts, or implement basic algorithms.
+Here are simple examples of prompting ChatGPT to code in python and c to do things like demonstrate math concepts, or implement basic algorithms.
 <br />
 <br />
 Prompt engineering criteria to produce useful code: